nicoverbruggen/phpmon/README.md

 valet trust
 ```

-#### Manual installation (first time only)
+#### Manual installation (recommended, first time only)

 Once that's done, you can [download the latest release](https://github.com/nicoverbruggen/phpmon/releases/latest), unzip it and place it in `/Applications`.

 #### Installation via Homebrew

+*Prior to version 5.8, this was the recommended way of installing PHP Monitor.*

-If you prefer to install the app via Homebrew, you can also do this:
+If you prefer to install the app via Homebrew, you can also run the following:

 ```sh
 brew tap nicoverbruggen/homebrew-cask